mntushar/AspDotNetStudentManagementSystem/README.md

-# Student Management System
+# University Managemant System
-■ This is a Student management system web app.
+■ This is a University management system web app.
 Then admin can do entry department, student and course.
 Admin also registration students with the course.

-■ Developed backend using ASP.Net.

-■ Developed front end using HTML, CSS, Bootstrap 4 and JS.
+■ Back-End Technology:<br />
+- ASP.Net
+- Asp.Net Web API

+■ Font-End Technology:<br />
+- HTML
+- CSS
+- Bootstrap 4
+- JS.

+■ Design principle:<br />
+- MVC